SummaryRead the full fact sheet

-Restaurants, cafes and takeaway food outlets have a responsibility to serve food that is safe to eat.
-However, there are some basic measures you can take that will minimise the risk of food poisoning when eating out.
+Food businesses have a legal responsibility to sell food that is safe, suitable and correctly labelled.
+However, there are some basic measures you can take that will minimise the risk of when eating out.

-Food-poisoning bacteria can grow and multiply on some types of food more easily than others.
-These high-risk foods include:
+Food poisoning bacteria can grow and multiply on some types of food more easily than others.
+High-risk foods include:

-- Dairy products, such as custard and dairy-based desserts like custard tarts and cheesecake
+- - such as custard and dairy-based desserts like custard tarts and cheesecake

-- Small goods such as hams and salamis
+- small goods - such as ham and salami

-- Ready to eat foods, including sandwiches, rolls, and pizza that contain any of the food above.
+- ready-to-eat foods - such as sandwiches, rolls, and pizzas that contain any of the food above.

 When eating out, pay special attention to how these high-risk foods are prepared, cooked, stored and served.